sbandara/sbml-compiler/README.md

 ligand concentration in the bindings returned by <code>getInVivoBindings()</code> can be replaced by a <code>ControlCoder</code> object if the ligand concentration can be dosed experimentally.
-This makes SbmlCompiler useful for supporting parameter estimation campaigns from cell based or in vitro assays.
+This makes SbmlCompiler useful for supporting parameter estimation campaigns from cell-based or <i>in vitro</i> assays.
 Any FORTRAN code produced SbmlCompiler is suitable for automatic differentiation by <a href="http://www.mcs.anl.gov/adifor">ADIFOR</a>.
 The ability to directly compute derivatives with respect to parameters or control inputs can be exploited in applications of parameter estimation or for identifying solutions to control problems such